trentpolack/CALVINBALL/git/README.md

 * `git prettylog` -- Pretty log with some branch graphics.
 * `git tree` -- Just prints a pretty-formatted revision history in tree form.
 * `git holy-fsck` -- Does a full and strict verification of the git repository.

+## Git Changelog Generation Template
+I really love writing changelogs and while I think [**Keep a Changelog**](https://keepachangelog.com/en/1.1.0/) is a very valuable resource...
+It also makes writing changelogs feel like _work_ work.
+So I typically just write a single summary message and detail out some more information in list form in the change body.
+I am also, coincidentally, incredibly lazy about documentation.
+With that in mind, I created I found [**git-cliff**](https://git-cliff.org/).

+Git-Cliff is the best of the changelog generators that I've found -- as there are quite a few that exist and are even pretty good -- and it uses a Tera-formatted template file as its guiding star when generating a changelog.
+You can grab the one I've written up, [**changelog-generator-template.toml**](https://github.com/trentpolack/CALVINBALL/blob/develop/git/changelog-generator-template.toml) on this repo for use if it's close to what you want.
+It allows for more detail than most of the changelog best practices which can get overwhelming in large releases but I tend to releases at a fairly quick cadence.

+_NOTE_: Put an example link here.